joseoliss/crud-nodejs-mysql-ejs/README.md

 # crud-nodejs-mysql-ejs
 Example of how to do a CRUD with mySql

-First install dependencies: npm install
+npm install

-second, use the database script to create the database in mysql
+run mysql database script

-third, change the database connection credentials with yours
+change database connection credentials with yours

-finally run the project: npm start
+npm start